-I am a doctoral candidate in Linguistics at the University at Buffalo, investigating adaption to grammatical and lexical errors in non-native speech.
+I received my PhD in Linguistics at the University at Buffalo, investigating adaption to grammatical and lexical errors in non-native speech.
 I've taught Linguistics and German for the UB Linguistics department, as well as ESL courses in the Intensive English Institute at Ball State University and the American Language Program at Columbia University.
+I am currently a postdoctoral fellow in Elizabeth Johnson's Child Language and Speech Studies Lab, investigating social factors that influence children's perception and evaluation of speech.

-I'm interested in how people adapt to consistent errors in non-native speech.
-I've explored adaptation to consistent errors in object naming (e.g., calling a set of headphones 'speakers'), subject verb agreement with pluralia tantum nouns (e.g., 'The glasses *is'), and grammatical gender in German (with help from Andreas Brocher at the University of Cologne).
+I’m interested in the relationship between language processing and listener’s evaluations/expectations of speakers, focusing primarily on non-native speech.
+For my dissertation, I examined whether listeners adapt to consistent errors in non-native speech—e.g., consistent errors in object naming (e.g., calling a set of headphones 'speakers'), subject verb agreement with pluralia tantum nouns (e.g., 'The glasses *is'), etc.—and to what extent this learning gets extended to other speakers.

 St. Pierre, T., & Koenig, J.-P. (2019, March).
 The Effect of Foreign Bias on Processing L2 English Speech.
 Poster presented at the 32nd Annual CUNY Sentence Processing Conference, Boulder, CO.

 St. Pierre, T., & Koenig, J.-P. (2018, September).
 Learning consistent gender errors in non-native speech.
-Poster presented at the Achitectures and Mechanisms for Language Processing (AMLaP), Berlin, Germany.
+Poster presented at the Architectures and Mechanisms for Language Processing (AMLaP), Berlin, Germany.

 St. Pierre, T., & Koenig, J.-P. (2018, March).
 Broccoli or *cauliflower?
 Adaptation to L2 lexical errors.
 Poster presented at the 31st Annual CUNY Sentence Processing Conference, Davis, CA.